sharmilapalani/ai-code-review-assistant-/Test1.sql.feedback.md

 # Code Review Feedback for `Test1.sql`

 ## Description
-Select the Student Details from Student Table where name Starts with A
+Select all the Student Details where the Name Starts with A

 ## Uploaded Code
 ```sql